What are black holes? How did they form? How did our Universe begin and how will it end? What is the JWST and what has it shown us?

 If you are a student who would like to join this Masterclass, please speak with your teacher who may be able to book a ticket for your class.
 Individual students can also contact Dr John Regan for more information: email@example.com

-Join Dr. John Regan and Prof. Peter Coles from Maynooth University to learn about some of the most fascinating objects in our Universe and about the origin of our Universe.
+Join Dr. John Regan and Dr. Patrick Kavanagh from Maynooth University to learn about some of the most fascinating objects in our Universe and about the origin of our Universe.

-This Masterclass in Cosmology & Black Holes is specifically designed to cater for second level students in the Leaving Cert Cycle.
+This Masterclass in Cosmology & Astrophysics is specifically designed to cater for second level students in the Leaving Cert Cycle.
 The 2 hour presentation will cover some of the leading ideas in astrophysics research today while also introducing students to the fundamental research being conducted at Maynooth University today.
-Students will learn about the degree course in Theoretical Physics at Maynooth, the topics which are covered in the course and what students can do with a degree in Theoretical Physics.
+Students will learn about the degree course in Theoretical Physics and Physics with Astrophysics at Maynooth, the topics which are covered in the course and what students can do with a degree in Physics.